reimagined/hacker-news-resolve/README.md

 A comment contains the `replies` field which is a list of comments.
 It provides a tree-like structure for all the included comments.

-You need to also add a comments array to the `Story` type.

 ```js
 // ./common/read-models/graphql/schema.js